marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: And it's stops people from thinking about what they're really interested in.
 Then when they go home they're so tired that we just turn on the old TV.
 It just eliminates the time for thinking.

-It kind of reminds me of a [[Noam Chomsky]] line.
+It kind of reminds me of a [[Chomsky, Noam]] line.
 I think you said once that, similarly, students who go to college and then pay these massive debt they put themselves through school and they're unlikely to think about changing _society_.
 Because when they get trapped in these systems of debt they can't afford, anymore, the time to think.

 [1:32:01] Ray.
-I had a question that's related to [[Murray Bookchin]] have you—
+I had a question that's related to [[Bookchin, Murray]] have you—

 RP: Yeah I read several of his pamphlets and little things in the 70s, I guess it was.

 DB: Okay.
-He talks about a more decentralized, almost anarchist, society similar to [[Ivan Illich]], correct?
+He talks about a more decentralized, almost anarchist, society similar to [[Illich, Ivan]], correct?

 RP: Yeah.
 That kind of decentralization, I think, is the only way a large population can make a society work without destroying people's health and mentality.
 A consumer co-op, for example, should be an organizing principle.
 If consumers demand that products change, that can be a big pressure.
 And then the people can have various kinds of cooperative ways of meeting those consumer demands.